mathiasertl/structured-tutorials/docs/quickstart.rst

 ***********************

 Commands as well as output are rendered using `Jinja <https://jinja.palletsprojects.com/en/stable/>`_ templates.
-This allows you to reduce repitition of values or cases where a tutorial should behave differently from runtime when rendering documentation.
+This allows you to reduce repetition of values or cases where a tutorial should behave differently from runtime when rendering documentation.

 The following example will create a directory, writes to a file in it and outputs the contents of said file: